stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ### Understanding the Internals

-To solve this case failure we need to understand how C++ exceptions work.
+To find this bug we need to understand how C++ exceptions work.
 Also, we need to know what happens when a thread is cancelled in a multithreaded ([pthread](https://en.wikipedia.org/wiki/POSIX_Threads)) glibc environment.

-C++ Exceptions work using GCC stack frame unwinding infrastructure.
-There are a few contributors to C++ exceptions and unwinding which are:
+There are a few contributors pthread cancellation and C++ exceptions which are:

 - **DWARF** - provided by our program and libraries in the `.eh_frame` ELF section